estheroche/collateral-Insurance/README.md

 The insurance contract allows users to pay their premiums either monthly or annually.
 The collateral management contract, on the other hand, monitors the value of the user's collateral.
 If the collateral value drops below 20, the contract liquidates the collateral.
 Users can also repay their loans to retrieve their collateral.

-## Deployment and Verification of the Contracts on Sepolia testnet
+## Deployment of the Contracts on Sepolia testnet

 ![Alt text](images/02.png)